Liga 2 (Peru)

-The Liga 2, known as Liga 2 Caja Cusco for sponsorship reasons, is the second-highest division in the Peruvian football league system.
+The Liga 2 de Fútbol Profesional (English: "League 2 of Professional Football"), known as Liga 2, and Liga 2 Caja Cusco for sponsorship reasons, is the second-highest division in the Peruvian football league system.
 Founded in 1943 as the Segunda División, it is a professional and promotional division organized by the Peruvian Football Federation.
-Since 2025, it has been contested by 15 teams, with promotion to the Liga 1, and relegation to the Liga 3.
+Since 2026, it has been contested by 18 teams, with promotion to the Liga 1, and relegation to the Liga 3.

 History

 The Peruvian Segunda División was the second division of Peruvian football from 1912 to 1925.
 It allowed promotion to the Primera Division for the starting seasons and was not a professional tournament.
 In the inaugural 1912 season, the First and Second Division were put together with 8 teams each.
 It was dissolved in 1925 after the Peruvian Football Federation was formed.
 The tournament was restarted in 1926, under the organization of the FPF, with the name of "Intermediate Tournament", the first champion was Association Alianza, after that in 1935 the championship was renamed "Ascenso División de Honor" where it granted promotion to teams from Lima and Callao.
 It would later be replaced by the current Segunda Division, now known as the Liga 2, in 1936.
 Despite being founded in 1936, the league did not have its first season up until 1943, where Atlético Telmo Carbajo won the tournament.

 For decades after it was first formed in 1943, only clubs from the Department of Lima participated in the annual tournament where the winner gets promoted to the Copa Perú.
 From 1988 to 1990, the winner got promoted to the Torneo Metropolitano Regional.
 It was not until 1992 when Peruvian football federation expanded the tournament to other regions, expanding it to the Ica and Callao.

 From 1993 to 1997 the winner was promoted directly to the Primera División.
 From 1998 it was established that the champion of this tournament would play a revalidation match with the team that finished second to last in the decentralized championship of the same year.
 In 2002, following the FPF's policy of increasing the number of teams in the first division, the champion of this tournament was immediately promoted.
 In 2004 and 2005 the format changed, establishing that the champion and runner-up of the second division would be integrated into Region 4 of the Copa Perú.